rat10/nng/identification.md

     rdfs:label "Interpretation semantics ;
     rdfs:comment "Specifies how an identifier should be interpreted." .

-nng:INT a nng:SemanticsAspect ;
+nng:Interpretation a nng:SemanticsAspect ;
     rdfs:label "Interpretation" ;
     rdfs:comment "The identifier is interpreted to refer to an entity in the real world." .

-nng:ART a nng:SemanticsAspect ;
+nng:Artifact a nng:SemanticsAspect ;
     rdfs:label "Artifact" ;
     rdfs:comment "The identifier is used to refer to a resource retrievable over the internet, i.e. an artifact." .
 ```